pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 This step is not a part of the figure on the first page of this tutorial, but it is often a good idea to complete this extra form of quality control.

-Go into the `Diffusion_b3000` directory and enter:
+Go into the derived `dwi` directory and enter:
 ```
 wm_quality_control_tractography Tractography/ tractQC/
 ```